 Below is the list of the most common accessibility failures and the percentage of home pages they were found on.
 Click on the links to learn more about each of the issues and why they matter.

 - Low contrast text (83.9% of home pages)

 Opening your business up to as many potential customers as possible means you can access a market worth an estimated £16 billion (otherwise known as the Purple Pound) and reflecting the status of our destination as the Birthplace of the Paralympics.

 Research shows that three quarters of disabled people have turned their backs on a business because of poor accessibility or customer service, and three quarters have experienced barriers on websites they visit, often clicking away from inaccessible sites.
 High street shops, restaurants and pubs are among those missing out financially because disabled people are missing out on their services.

 VisitEngland’s tips and support for boosting accessibility

-We recently spoke to Ross Calladine, the Head of Business Support at VisitEngland, to get his advice on how businesses can become more accessible to people with disabilities and other challenges.
+We spoke to Ross Calladine, the Head of Business Support at VisitEngland, to get his advice on how businesses can become more accessible to people with disabilities and other challenges.

 Watch this short video for his top tips for boosting accessibility, including on websites, and find out where to get help in creating an accessibility guide.